Keo-Osman/Keo-Osman.github.io/content/Nervous System.md

 1. First the receptor cells detect a stimulus.
 2. The receptor sends **Electrical Impulses** down **Neurones** to the *CNS - The co-ordination centre of the nervous system.*
 3. The CNS now sends **Electrical Impulses** down *other* **Neurones** to an effector.
-4. The effector carries out a response *(Usually a muscle which contracts or a gland which secretes a hormone in the case of the nervous system.
+4. The effector carries out a response *(Usually a muscle which contracts or a gland which secretes a hormone)*.

 ---
 # Reflexes